catharinadepari/catharinadepari.github.io/resume.md

 *[Universitas Atma Jaya Yogyakarta](http://www.uajy.ac.id/program-studi/sarjana/program-studi-arsitektur/)*<br>

 - *Best Final Project Awardee* for Undergraduate Thesis at UAJY in Academic Year of 2004/2005
-- *Participant* of the UAJY's Community Development Program in Godean, DIY
+- *Participant* of the UAJY's Community Development Program in Godean DIstrict, DIY

 **Inspirational Quote**
 >*We can easily forgive a child who is afraid of the dark; <br> the real tragedy of life is when men are afraid of the light.<br>(Plato, Ancient Greek Philosopher)*